-How to Make a DIY Mindfulness Jar (With a Video and Ingredient List)
+How to Make a DIY Mindfulness Jar with Video & Ingredients

 When you think of mindfulness, do you only think of adults?
 It seems like such a difficult practice to master, so it should be left up to adults to try, right?